casper-bug/asciicam/README.md

 ## Browser Compatibility

-ASCIICam works best on modern browsers that support the MediaDevices API:
+ASCIICAM works best on modern browsers that support the MediaDevices API:
 - Chrome (desktop and mobile)
 - Firefox (desktop and mobile)
 - Safari (iOS 11+ and macOS)